 - Damp wall

-Damp patches are not always noticeable on internal walls, and in some cases, your property can be affected by hidden damp.
+Damp patches are not always noticeable on internal walls; in some cases, hidden damp can affect your property.
 So, keep an eye on the following symptoms.

 - When you sense a mouldy/earthy odour in your place.

 How to Treat Rising Damp Patches on Internal Walls?